 1. Negative forecasting.
+Maybe you have it in your head that your loved one can never get better.
+Perhaps you have it in your head that your loved one can never get better.
 I get why you'd want to do this.
-Negative forecasting is kind of like making future predictions that the person's going to fail or it's never going to work.
+Negative forecasting is like making future predictions that the person's going to fail or it's never going to work.
 Let's look at some different ways this might show up.
-Maybe you have it in your head that your loved one can never get better.

 The problem is if you have that in your head, you're sending those messages out.
+You're probably looking for evidence that fits your theory, and because you're looking for that evidence, you're probably accidentally reinforcing that evidence.
 Even if you're not saying it directly, you're not very hopeful that the situation can get better.
-You're probably looking for evidence that fits with what your theory is, and because you're looking for that evidence, you're probably accidentally reinforcing that evidence.

-The second way that this shows up is when you're constantly reminding your addicted loved one about their failures.
-The reason why you do this is because you want them to see, Hey, you've tried that, it didn't work.
-When you're constantly reminding them of their failures, guess what gets implanted in their brain?
+The second way this shows up is when you're constantly reminding your addicted loved one about their failures.
+You do this because you want them to see, " Hey, you've tried that, and it didn't work.
+When you constantly remind them of their failures, guess what gets implanted in their brain?
 They believe they are never going to get better.
 How can they get better if they can't even imagine themselves getting better?

 2. Another way that families sabotage people trying to get sober is they're constantly reminding them that it's genetic or that it's a disease.
 You're trying to have empathy and make them feel less shameful.
 In some ways, it's another form of sending messaging that says you can't help this.
 You're doomed.
 You're cursed with these genetics or this disease.

-3. A fourth common way that I see families sabotage is they ask this question, "So what's going to be different this time, or what are you going to do differently?"
+3. A common way that I see families sabotage is by asking, "So what's going to be different this time, or what are you going to do differently?"
 As you can see, the question comes across as sarcastic, like yeah, yeah, yeah.
-I heard it all before, same old story.
+I heard it all before; same old story.
 Nothing's ever going to change.
 Instead of saying something like this, maybe what you could do is you could find what's different this time.

 Sometimes with a client, I might say something like, "you know what?
-You have a lot more conviction in your voice this time than I heard in the past."
+You have more conviction in your voice this time than I have heard in the past."

 What I'm doing then is I'm sending a message of "Hey, I'm hearing something different this time.
 I think this time is going to have a different outcome."
 When you can plant those kinds of seeds in someone's mind, you're setting in motion positive changes that can happen.

 Everything you say and every way you interact has an effect, and it's pulling in one direction or the other.
-Not only that, but when you say these things kind of negatively to your loved one, they're going to feel defensive.
+Not only that, but when you say these things negatively to your loved one, they will feel defensive.

-They're probably going to respond to you negatively, which will reinforce your negative belief about what the outcome is going to be.
+They're probably going to respond to you negatively, reinforcing your negative belief about what the outcome will be.
 Can you see the cycle here?

-You can positively reinforce that change, even if they've tried that a million times before.
+You can positively reinforce that change, even if they've tried it a million times.
 If the person's still alive, they're still in the game.

-Now, if you struggle with some of this negative thinking, don't worry, it's natural, and pretty much anyone in your situation would think and feel the same way.
+Now, if you struggle with some negative thinking, don't worry, it's natural, and pretty much anyone in your situation would think and feel the same way.
 Albeit not very productive.

-Try to replace some of these negative thought patterns with some of these positive strategic steps, and you're bound to see some positive movement going for your family.
+Try to replace some of these negative thought patterns with positive strategic steps, and you're bound to see some positive movement for your family.